Mohs micrographic surgery

-Mohs surgery is a way to treat and cure certain skin cancers.
+Mohs micrographic surgery is a way to treat and cure certain skin cancers.
 Surgeons trained in the Mohs procedure can do this surgery.
 It allows skin cancer to be removed with less damage to the healthy skin around it.

 Mohs surgery usually takes place in the doctor's office.
 The surgery is started early in the morning and is done in one day.
-Sometimes if the tumor is big or you need reconstruction, it could take 2 visits.
+Sometimes if the tumor is big or you need reconstruction, it may take two visits.

 Mohs surgery can be used for most skin cancers, such as basal cell or squamous cell skin cancers.
-For many skin cancers, other simpler procedures can be used.

 Mohs surgery may be preferred when the skin cancer is on an area where: